• Skip to primary navigation

 Go to this post for detailed instructions on cooking lentil beans if you would like more information, or are using green or black lentils.
 Each lentil bean is explained, has detailed cooking instructions, and ways to use each.

-• Combine the roasted potatoes, ¾ cup of cooked lentils (or more, if you prefer), the minced chives, and chopped red onion together in a large bowl.
+• Combine the roast potatoes, ¾ cup of cooked lentils (or more, if you prefer), the minced chives, and chopped red onion together in a large bowl.

 Toss with the dressing (below).